zhangbowu85/Camel_Study/README.md

 # Camel Overview

-## What the camel looks like? - Related Concepts
+## Related Concepts

+What camel looks like?
 The following picture show what camel looks like:

 ![Alt text](pictures/camel-like.png?raw=true "What camel looks like")